TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbformariadbservers/orcasmariadbmemorycache-fairfax.md

       }
     }
   },
-  "displayLabel": "Increase the MariaDB server vCores", "additionalColumns": [],
+  "displayLabel": "Move your MariaDB server to Memory Optimzed SKU", "additionalColumns": [],
-  "tip": "You can improve the query performance of your MariaDB database by increasing the server vCores."
+  "tip": "You can improve the query performance of your MariaDB database by moving your server to a Memory Optimized SKU."
 }
 ---